The Best Women’s Shoes for CrossFit Training

 Inevitably you are going to get hot in the midst of high intensity workouts.
 Models with good breathability keep you a little more comfortable and hopefully help you push through those sweltering moments when you think you can't keep going.
 The Inov-8 F-Lite 195 - Women's were among the best shoes for CrossFit that we tested in the category of breathability.
 While all of the pairs we reviewed have a mesh upper, there is something about the mesh on the Inov-8s that lets in more air flow.
 The protective rubber cage on the Reebok Nano 4.0 that takes away the sting of missed double unders unfortunately limits its breathability.
 However, the stuffiest one of all is the Reebok Lite TR.
 To be fair, though, we are comparing a high top to low profile models, so naturally we expect the Reebok Lite to be hotter.

 If your shoes for CrossFit workouts aren't comfortable it might be one more reason to avoid going to the gym.
 We want gear that makes us want to use it!
 The tricky part in rating comfort of course is that everyone has different feet and different preferences on how their footwear fits, though opinions about comfort were actually pretty consistent among all of our testers.
 For instance, the Merrell Bare Access Arc 4 were a common favorite for all day wear around the gym.
 They are the kind that you put on your feet in the store and instantly like the way they feel.
 However, the king of comfort in this review was the Nike Metcon 1.
 Our reviewers were impressed with how well they fit for all of the movements we put the Metcon through.
-On the other end of the spectrum, we all agreed that the New Balance Minimus were really uncomfortable.
-Their lack of support made us feel like our foot was falling into a hole where the arch support should have been.
+On the other end of the spectrum, we all agreed that the Reebok Lite TR were quite uncomfortable.

 Buying Advice article.